hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 But from "thisness", they leap to the remarkable inference that "thatness" is the same as non-existence!
-A growing blocker or free willer is, I think, fundamentally making the same inference, but they are prepared to treat the chains of causation binding the past to the present as a certificate of existence.
+A growing blocker or free willer is, I think, fundamentally making the same inference, but they are prepared to let existence spread like a contaminant from present effects to their causes.

-To me, these conclusions make no sense, and almost deliberately non-explanatory.
+To me, these conclusions make no sense, and are almost deliberately non-explanatory.
 But the fact there is a "thisness" at all is apparently a metaphysical fact.
 The quiddity of having a mind is the experience of mental sensations,